See also: Family and Medical Leave Act

 - Basic payroll and employee data;

-- Dates FMLP leave is taken by employees (e.g., available from time records and requests for leave).
-Leave must be designated in records as FMLP;
+- Dates FMLis taken by employees (e.g., available from time records and requests for leave).
+Leave must be designated in records as FML;

 - Hours of leave, if taken in increments of less than one full day;

-- Copies of leave requests from employees and copies of all general and specific FMLP notices given to employees;
+- Copies of leave requests from employees and copies of all general and specific FML notices given to employees;

 - Documents describing the University of Nebraska employee benefit policies and practices;